 Simple Example of Sorting Vector in C++

-Let us take an example to illustrate how we can sort the vector using the sort function in C++.
+Let's consider an example to demonstrate how we can arrange the vector by utilizing the sort function in C++.

 Example